JuliaLang/julia/doc/manual/interfaces.rst

      1.0  4.0  7.0
      2.0  5.0  8.0

-And now, in addition to all the iterable and indexable methods from above, these types can interact with each other and use all the methods defined in the standard library for ``AbstractArrays``:
+In addition to all the iterable and indexable methods from above, these types can also interact with each other and use all of the methods defined in the standard library for ``AbstractArrays``:

 .. doctest::